log2akshat/debian-flyers/readme.txt

 Adding a translation
 --------------------

-To add a new translation to this general flyer, copy english.txt into language.tex, where "language" is the local name of your language (i.e. francaise for french, deutsch for german etc.).
-Please add the file to this directory (e.g. by sending a mail to joey@debian.org).
+To add a new translation to this general flyer, copy english.tex into language.tex, where "language" is the local name of your language (i.e. francaise for french, deutsch for german etc.).
+Please add the file to this directory (e.g. by sending a mail to joey@debian.org or debian-flyers-devel@lists.alioth.debian.org).

 When you add a new translation, please be careful with the size of your translation.
 If the text is too long, an empty page is inserted